 - Apply their reading, writing, speaking, and listening skills.

 Encouraging literacy skill development as you cook together is easy when you allow it to flow naturally from what you're doing.
-So, rustle up your favorite kid-friendly recipes and give these simple ideas a try.
+So, rustle up your favorite kid-friendly recipes (our Kids Cooking activity book has 30 great suggestions!) and give these simple ideas a try.

 1. Make a shopping list together